Recruiting adult participants

 The number of participants that can be recruited through the mailing list depends on various factors, – if you have strict exclusion criteria it’s more difficult to find people who meet your criteria of course, and vacation or exam time make it more difficult too.
 But for most experiments, recruiting up to 100 unique (mostly female) participants is fairly easy.

 If you are looking for ‘special’ participants, like elderly people, or people with another language than Dutch as their native language, the UiL OTS participant mailing list is not going to be useful for you; you will need to do your own recruitment.
 For special language groups, try Facebook, google groups, or specific hangouts (churches, expat organizations etc).
-For scheduling these participants, you could use http://www.slottr.com/, although it’s usually easier to convince people to participate through personal contact.
+For scheduling these participants, you can ask for a subscription form to be hosted on the UiL OTS participant recruitment homepage (see below).
+But usually it is easier and more effective to convince people to participate through personal contact.

 How does on-line subscription work for the participant

 On the subscription form, the participant can pick a time slot and provide contact information and information required to determine whether they can participate in the experiment.
-The form always asks for name, phone number, email address, date of birth, native language, mono-/multilingual, sex, right/lefthanded, dyslexic/not dyslexic, and social role (student/working/retired/other).
+The form always asks for name, phone number, email address, date of birth, native language, mono-/multilingual, biological sex, right/lefthanded, dyslexic/not dyslexic, and social role (student/not student).

 The participant will get an automatic confirmation over email.
-In this email, they also receive a link where they can unsubscribe from the experiment as long as the time slot they subscribed for is still in the future; by filling out their email address and date of birth, they get an overview of the time slots that they have subscribed for.
+In this email, they also receive a link where they can unsubscribe from the experiment as long as the time slot they subscribed for is still in the future; if they are logged in on the website, they get an overview of the time slots that they have subscribed for, or if they don’t have an account, they will receive a link that is valid for two hours where they can do the same.
 If they unsubscribe from your experiment, you will receive a notification over email.

 What kind of information do you need to supply to make use of the on-line subscription forms

-Once your experiment subscription form has been created, you will receive an answer with your username and password for the experiment leader section of the subscription system; you can then put the time slots on your subscription form yourself.
+Once your experiment subscription form has been created, you will receive another email.
+You can then put the time slots on your subscription form yourself.

 After logging in, you will see an overview of your experiments: